adityavidyadharan/Cryptography/README.md

 # Cryptography
 An encryption program that encrypts a provided phrase and saves it to an set location

-Created by Aditya Vidyadharan, Avaneen Pininnti, Mehraaj Tawa, Sohum Pohane
+Created by Aditya Vidyadharan, Avaneen Pinninti, Mehraaj Tawa, Sohum Pohane

 Run on a Windows machine